 CFT7455 is an orally bioavailable degrader designed to target IKZF1/3 for the treatment of MM and NHLs, including PTCL and MCL.
 We have selected IKZF1/3 as our initial targets because they have a strong mechanistic rationale, well-defined biology and targeting them with a novel degrader may address a significant unmet need.
 In our preclinical studies, CFT7455 has demonstrated potent and selective protein degradation with favorable pharmacological properties.
 We believe that the differentiated pharmacology of CFT7455, including its high potency, may translate into improved clinical outcomes over the current standard-of-care agents in each of the indications we are pursuing.
-We submitted an IND for CFT7455 in December 2020, for which we received clearance from the FDA in January 2021, and we expect to dose the first patient in the first half of 2021.
+We submitted an IND for CFT7455 in December 2020, for which we received clearance from the FDA in January 2021, and began dosing patients in our Phase 1/2 trial of CFT7455 in June 2021.
 We expect the results from this clinical trial will help us better understand the disease characteristics of those patients who may derive benefit from CFT7455, which will enable us to design future clinical trials more effectively for the product candidate.